molgenis/molgenis-emx2/ROADMAP.md

 * add filter on refSelect in case of overlapping keys
 * bookmarkable data explorer state, including back button
 * add form elements that are not columns, such as sections (CONSTANT)
+* add templates for row and record view to tables, including save as settings

 ### todo first

-* add templates for row and record view to tables, including save as settings
-* test ERN data models agains EMX2 (to see if we need additional visible/validation options)
+* test ERN data models against EMX2 (to see if we need additional visible/validation options)
 * can upload all subclasses within same Excel/CSV sheet (reduce lookup hell)
 * implement order by in table view
 * as admin can use user manager so I can update passwords for users